yy676/Dynamic-Clustering/README.md

 # Dynamic-Clustering
-The implementation of the fractional LP and rouding algorithms for the following 3 online problems: dynamic k-center, facility location, and k-median
+The implementation of the fractional LP and rouding algorithms for the following 3 online problems: dynamic k-center, facility location, and k-median.

 ## Dynamic k-center